zjh-THU/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Zhang Jianhui is a Postgraduate Student of Energy Engineering at Tsinghua University.
 His research interests include solid oxide fuel cell(SOFC), fluid mechanics and nonlinear.
+His current work focus on how microjets improve combustion stability under flameout limit in combustion chamber, using partial-averaged-based turbulence model to calculate strongly swirling flow and utilizing machine learning to establish the substitution model.
+Previously, he has participated in Chinese Gas Turbine Major Project and finished the database and analysis of combustor nozzle test.
+During college, he studied nonlinear waves(soliton, breather and rogue wave) and modulational instability based on nonlinear Schrödinger equations.
+He specializes in the combination of physical understanding, mathematical modeling and programming to solve physics and engineering problems.
+When he was in high school, haze enveloped many cities in China, including his hometown.
+Under the inspiration from his father, a coal mine engineer, he decided to devote himself to clean energy.
+On holidays, he went underground in a kilometer-deep mine or climbed to the top of a circulating fluidized bed boiler.
+He has a deep understanding of  Chinese traditional energy.
+During graduate vacations, he investigated the production of power batteries in Contemporary Amperex Technology Co.
+Limited, investigated the rural gas shortage in Hebei province, studied biomass pyrolysis and supercritical carbon dioxide (sCO2) cycle.
+He explored the prospects of new energy technologies in terms of operational stability, environmental pollution and application scale.
+His dream: a hydrogen powered world, sustainable and pollution-free.